Azure-Samples/active-directory-xamarin-native-v2/Helper/PCA Helper.md

 ```

 ## Obtain the token
 This API is for obtaining the token.
-It attempts to acquire silently and if that fails, raises UI.
-It provides options to do silent, interative and ability to customizes each parameter builder.
+It attempts to acquire a token silently and if that fails, presents an interactive sign-in dialogue to the user.
+It provides options to do silent, interactive and has the ability to customize each parameter builder.
 One can also choose the preferred account.

 ``` CSharp